7 Tips to Improve Your Emotional Well-Being

 Mindfulness is a form of meditation that you can adapt to your lifestyle and schedule.
 It involves bringing your full attention to the present moment with all your senses.
 For example, if you’re washing dishes, notice how the dishcloth feels in your hand as you wipe a plate.
 How does the soapy water feel and smell?
 What sounds do you hear?
 Be curious, as if this is the first time you’ve ever washed dishes.

 Do this a few times a day, focusing on different activities.
-You can also formerly practice mindfulness meditation by going to a quiet room where you won’t be disturbed, close your eyes, and focus on whatever your mind and body are experiencing.
+You can also formerly practice mindfulness meditation by going to a quiet room where you won’t be disturbed, closing your eyes, and focusing on whatever your mind and body are experiencing.
 Don’t try to stop your thoughts.
 Instead, notice how each thought arises and fades away.
 Again, be curious about each sensation in your body.

 Start with just 5-10 minutes, gradually extending the time as you become more adept at the practice.